hantsy/quarkus-auth0-sample/docs/api.md

 [Quarkus](https://www.quarkus.io)  is well-known as a *supersonic subatomic Java framework* to build Kubernetes-friendly cloud native applications.
 In [an earlier post](https://itnext.io/secures-rest-apis-with-spring-security-5-and-auth0-41d579ca1e27) we have discussed  how to secure  RESTful APIs with Spring Security and Auth0, we will implements the same functionality with Quarkus framework.

-Go to [Quarkus Start Coding](https://code.quarkus.io/) , make sure you have added extensions: *oidc*, *resteasy*, *resteasy-jackson*, *hibernate-validator* , *hibernate-orm-panache*, *jdbc-postgresql*.
+Go to [Quarkus Start Coding](https://code.quarkus.io/) page, make sure you have added these extensions: *oidc*, *resteasy*, *resteasy-jackson*, *hibernate-validator* , *hibernate-orm-panache*, *jdbc-postgresql*.
 Then generate a project skeleton as usual that we have done in the [former posts](https://itnext.io/building-graphql-apis-with-quarkus-dbbf23f897df).
 Import the source codes into your IDE.

 Open the project *pom.xml* file you should see the following dependencies.
 Add an extra *Lombok* dependency.